XinZ0419/Deep-Hybrid-Spectro/README.md

 Next, based on two pretrained networks, we trained the third fully connected neural network, taking the input of concatenated outputs from the second-to-last layers from these two networks.

-Signal processing
+Rate Detection
 -----------------
-We used fft to extract the frequency features of raw signals, and used some filters for detecting two rates.
+We used stft to extract the frequency features from raw signals, and used some filters for detecting two rates.

 Experiment
 ==========